Aliases for WTIP Gene

 GeneCards Summary for WTIP Gene

-WTIP (Wilms Tumor 1 Interacting Protein) is a Protein Coding gene.
-Diseases associated with WTIP include wilms tumor.
-Among its related pathways are Hippo signaling pathway.
-An important paralog of this gene is AJUBA.
+WTIP (WT1 Interacting Protein) is a Protein Coding gene.
+Diseases associated with WTIP include Prolidase Deficiency and Wilms Tumor 1.
+Among its related pathways are Hippo signaling pathway and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include transcription corepressor activity.
+An important paralog of this gene is LIMD1.

 Adapter or scaffold protein which participates in the assembly of numerous protein complexes and is involved in several cellular processes such as cell fate determination, cytoskeletal organization, repression of gene transcription, cell-cell adhesion, cell differentiation, proliferation and migration.
 Positively regulates microRNA (miRNA)-mediated gene silencing.
 Negatively regulates Hippo signaling pathway and antagonizes phosphorylation of YAP1.
 Acts as a transcriptional corepressor for SNAI1 and SNAI2/SLUG-dependent repression of E-cadherin transcription.
 Acts as a hypoxic regulator by bridging an association between the prolyl hydroxylases and VHL enabling efficient degradation of HIF1A.
 In podocytes, may play a role in the regulation of actin dynamics and/or foot process cytoarchitecture (By similarity).
 In the course of podocyte injury, shuttles into the nucleus and acts as a transcription regulator that represses WT1-dependent transcription regulation, thereby translating changes in slit diaphragm structure into altered gene expression and a less differentiated phenotype.
 Involved in the organization of the basal body (By similarity).
 Involved in cilia growth and positioning (By similarity).